 This is in a nutshell what experiential branding is.
 The question is how to obtain it?
 Moreover, in an industry like the fashion industry, which is focused on lifestyle rather than utility creating a stirring emotional effect on consumers seems particularly challenging.

 Other industries may have an easier life in achieving an emotional connection with their audience.
 According to Maslow’s pyramid of needs, in fact, humans fulfil their desires following a certain order.
 At the bottom of the pyramid, we find physiological needs and primary needs, like security and safety, whereas the top we find the need to reach our full potential and self-actualisation.
-The fashion industry sells social equity, and as such tend to be located in the higher tiers of this architecture.
+The fashion industry sells social equity, and as such fashion products tend to be located in the higher tiers of this architecture.

 In short, making the purchase of a garment a matter of life and death is not simple.
 Yet, some brands are able to do just that.

 However, such goals cannot be achieved overnight.
 On the contrary, it’s only through a process of continuous optimisation that a brand can develop a pyramid of value which peaks in the delivery of the aspirational values.